All bills

 What does HB26-1001 do?

-This bill makes it easier and faster for certain nonprofits, schools, transit agencies, and housing authorities to build affordable or workforce housing on land they already own.
-Starting in late 2027, local governments must approve these residential projects through a streamlined administrative process, rather than lengthy public hearings, as long as the buildings meet basic health, safety, and objective zoning standards.
+This law makes it easier for schools, colleges, transit agencies, and certain nonprofits to build housing on land they already own.
+Starting in late 2027, local governments must approve these housing projects through a streamlined administrative process, rather than lengthy public hearings, as long as the projects meet basic objective standards.
+The goal is to cut through local red tape and increase the supply of affordable and workforce housing across Colorado.

 What is the current status of HB26-1001?

-HB26-1001 is currently "In Committee" in the 2026 Regular Session.
+HB26-1001 is currently "Signed Into Law" in the 2026 Regular Session.
 It was introduced by Andrew Boesenecker and is assigned to the Transportation, Housing & Local Government committee.

 Who sponsors HB26-1001?